sagemath/sagewiki_to_gh-2022-10-10/days10.md

 === Close events ===

-You may be interested in the [http://cado.gforge.inria.fr/workshop/ CADO project workshop] which will occur at the same place, 7-9 october.
+You may be interested in the [http://cado.gforge.inria.fr/workshop/ CADO project workshop] which will occur at the same place, October 7-9.

 === Sponsors ===